|

 the capacity to defend ourselves.
 The music industry is in a bad

+shape.
 The Evolution LP and the Original Tamam Shud, hold

 a unique place in Australia musical history, the first original